Category: Perak

 AccessibilityConnected via major highways & public transport

-Best Time to VisitMorning or early afternoon for best water conditions
+Best Time to VisitMorning or early afternoon for optimal water conditions

 error: